On locally $n \times n$ grid graphs: Introduction

 Let $m$ and $n$ be integers.
 An \emph{$m \times n$ grid} (also known as the \emph{$m \times n$ lattice graph}) is the Cartesian product $K_m \square K_n$ of two complete graphs, one with order $m$ and the other with order $n$.
 It has as vertices all ordered pairs $(i,j)$, $i \in \{1, \ldots, m\}$ and $j \in \{1, \ldots, n\}$, and as edges all $2$-sets of ordered pairs that agree in exactly one coordinate.
 If $m, n \geq 2$ then an $m \times n$ grid has diameter $2$.
 The $n \times n$ grid, sometimes called the lattice graph $L_2(n)$ of order $n$, is isomorphic to the Hamming graph $H(2,n)$, and has automorphism group $S_n \wr S_2$ which acts transitively of rank $3$ on its vertex set.

 For any class $\mathcal{G}$ of graphs, a graph is said to be \emph{locally $\mathcal{G}$} if the induced subgraph on the neighbourhood of any vertex is isomorphic to a graph in $\mathcal{G}$.
 In particular, a graph is said to be \emph{locally grid} if $\mathcal{G}$ is the class of all grid graphs.
 Locally grid graphs were first studied in 1977 by Buekenhout and Hubaut in \cite{localpolar}, where they arise as adjacency graphs of certain locally polar spaces.
 In particular, they exhibit two infinite families of graphs which provide examples of locally $n \times n$ grid graphs for all $n \geq 4$ \cite[Section 2.3]{localpolar}.
-(One of these families consists of the Johnson graphs, and the other consists of quotients of the Johnson graphs by an antipodal partition.)
+(One of these families consists of the Johnson graphs, and the other consists of quotients of the Johnson graphs by an antipodal partition.
+For $n \geq m$ the Johnson graph $J(n,m)$ has vertices the set of all $m$-subsets of an $n$-set, and two $m$-subsets are adjacent if their intersection has size $m-1$.
+If $n=2m$, the quotient of $J(2m,m)$ by an antipodal partition is the \emph{half Johnson graph} $\frac{1}{2}J(2m,m)$.)
 Families of locally $m \times n$ grid graphs which have been completely classified include the subcases where $m = 2$ \cite{4by4}, $m = 3$ \cite{3byq} (see also Remark \ref{remark:3x3}), and $m = n = 4$ \cite{4by4}.
 The first are all triangular graphs, and the second are line graphs of certain connected partial linear spaces.
 The third classification, for $m = n = 4$, yields exactly four graphs, namely the Johnson graph $J(8,4)$ and its quotient $\frac{1}{2}J(8,4)$, and two graphs on $40$ vertices.

 A \emph{$\mu$-graph} of a non-complete graph is an induced subgraph on the set of common neighbours of two vertices at distance two.
 Blokhuis and Brouwer showed in \cite{4by4} that any $\mu$-graph of a locally grid graph is a union of cycles of even length, and that if each $\mu$-graph is a union of $4$-cycles then the graph is either a Johnson graph or a quotient of a Johnson graph.
 Furthermore, if all $\mu$-graphs have the maximum possible order (that is, $2m$ if the graph is locally $m \times n$ grid with $m \leq n$) then $\Gamma$ is strongly regular and the parameters are known.
 In \cite{bilinear}, Gavrilyuk and Koolen considered locally $m \times n$ grid graphs with $n \geq m \geq 3$ whose $\mu$-graphs are all $6$-cycles, and with the additional condition that for each pair of vertices $x$ and $y$ at distance two, there are $(m-3)(n-3)$ vertices adjacent to $y$ and at distance three from $x$.
 They characterised such graphs as certain quotients of the graph of bilinear $(d \times e)$-forms over the field $\F_2$ where $m = 2^d-1$ and $n = 2^e-1$.